oppia/oppia-web-developer-docs/How-to-develop-for-i18n.md

 ## Quick overview

 The internationalization (i18n) support for Oppia is based on the JavaScript library [angular-translate](https://angular-translate.github.io/).
 At the moment, only the student view of Oppia is internationalized.
 The editor remains only in English until the design refactoring takes place.
-The i18n directory contains the translation files in JSON format.
-Each of this files is a map from translation keys like `I18N_MODULE_STRING_NAME` to the translated strings.
-When a page is loaded, the angular translate searches through the html code and inserts the translated strings wherever the key is present.
+The [i18n directory](https://github.com/oppia/oppia/tree/develop/i18n) contains one translation file in JSON format for each supported language.
+Each of these files is a map from translation keys like `I18N_MODULE_STRING_NAME` to the translated strings.
+When a page is loaded, the angular translate searches through the html code and inserts the translated strings wherever the key is present, according to the selected language.

 ## Good practices in i18n